MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/manage/viewing-and-managing-updates.md

     - Select **Updates are WSUS Updates** to filter on WSUS updates.

-4. Under **Step 2: Edit the properties**, click the underlined words to pick the values you want.
+1. Under **Step 2: Edit the properties**, select the underlined words to pick the values you want.

-5. Under **Step 3: Specify a name**, give your new view a name.
+1. Under **Step 3: Specify a name**, give your new view a name.

-6. Click **OK**.
+1. Select **OK**.

 Your new view will appear in the tree view pane under Updates.
 It will be displayed, like the standard views, in the center pane when you select it.

 ### To search for an update

 1. Select the **Updates** node (or any node under it).

-2. In the **Actions** pane, click **Search**.
+1. In the **Actions** pane, select **Search**.

-3. In the **Search** window, on the **Updates** tab, enter your search criteria.
+1. In the **Search** window, on the **Updates** tab, enter your search criteria.
 You can use text from the **Title**, **Description**, and **Microsoft Knowledge Base (KB) article number** fields.
 Each of these items is a property listed on the **details** tab in the update properties.

 ### To view the properties for an update

-1. In the WSUS administration console, expand **Updates**, and then click **All Updates**.
+1. In the WSUS administration console, expand **Updates**, and then select **All Updates**.

-2. In the list of updates, click the update you want to view.
+1. In the list of updates, select the update you want to view.

-3. In the lower pane, you will see the different property sections:
+1. In the lower pane, you'll see the different property sections:

-    - The title bar displays the title of the update; for example, Security Update for Windows Media Player 9 (KB911565).
+    - The title bar displays the title of the update; for example, _Security Update for Windows Media Player 9 (KB911565)_.

-    - The Status section displays the installation status of the update (the computers on which it needs to be installed, computers on which it was installed with errors, computers on which it has been installed or is not applicable, and computers that have not reported status for the update), as well as general information (KB and MSRC numbers release date, etc.).
+    - The Status section displays the installation status of the update.
+For example, computers on which it has been installed, needs to be installed or installed with errors.
+The Status section also displays computers that haven't reported status for the update, aren't applicable, and general information (KB and MSRC numbers release date, etc.).

     - The Description section displays a brief description of the update.

     - The additional details section displays the following information:

-        - The installation behavior of the update (whether or not it is removable, requests a restart, requires user input, or must be installed exclusively).
+        - The installation behavior of the update (whether or not it's removable, requests a restart, requires user input, or must be installed exclusively).

         - Whether or not the update has Microsoft Software License Terms